-5 Things You Need to Know About Dosing CBD Hemp Oil
+5 Things You Need to Know About How To Use CBD Oil

 Many studies tout the benefits of CBD hemp oil against a range of ailments.
 This includes cancer, psychosis, and inflammation.

 But just how much should you take to treat these ailments?
 And does it really work?

 Unfortunately, the FDA has only approved CBD hemp oil as a food product.
 That means the FDA prohibits manufacturers and retailers from offering CBD hemp oil as a prescription for any ailment.
 In addition, CBD sellers cannot in any way advertise CBD as a way to prevent or mitigate disease.

 Moreover, manufacturers and retailers of CBD hemp oil risk violating federal law in providing any helpful advice.
 If they imply that CBD can prevent, cure, or treat something, they are at risk of facing serious consequences.

 For example, in 2015, the FDA cracked down on several companies’ website.
 This is because they used language suggesting CBD hemp oil could treat or prevent disease.

 The following year, in December 2016, the government took further steps.
 Their goal was seemingly to try to eliminate CBD hemp oil from the market.
 This occurred when the DEA categorized it as a Schedule I drug.